Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various

 We've said the Earth's spinning axis tilts toward the Sun.
 In the Northern Hemisphere (where the USA and the UK are) the height of summer takes place in June.
 The Northern Hemisphere tilts towards the Sun in June, and in the opposite month of December tilts away.

 In the Southern Hemisphere (where you'll most of Africa, South America, and Australia) the situation is the other way.

-Heading further to the north or the south, one way or the other, the area exposed to the Sun's light and heat is greater or lesser.
+Heading further to the north or the south, one way or the other, the area exposed to the Sun's light and heat are greater or lesser.

 And if you go north of the Arctic Circle, then at midsummer the sun never sets at all!